PAWECOGmbH/saaster/README.md

 ### Seeding MySQL files

 In the directory `db/dev` you find some SQL files.
-This files provide you with testdata or basic configuration of saaster.
+These files provide you with example data and or basic configuration for saaster.

-To execute this files, use following make command:
+To execute these files, use the following make command:

 ```bash
 make seed